captionpoint/CaptionPoint-Server/public/will.md

 Probably slept with them round him like cats.
 ---
 ## JOHN:
-But even Burbage wouldn’t have the whole plays he’d just have his character’s lines—
+But even Burbage wouldn’t have the whole plays.
+---
+## JOHN:
+He’d just have his character’s lines—
 ---
 ## HENRY:
 Why the hell did we start doing it that way, anyway?